quicwg/base-drafts/draft-ietf-quic-transport.md

 This document limits migration of connections to new client addresses, except as described in {{preferred-address}}.
 Clients are responsible for initiating all migrations.
-Servers do not send non-probing packets (see {{probing}}) toward a client address until it sees a non-probing packet from that address.
+Servers do not send non-probing packets (see {{probing}}) toward a client address until they see a non-probing packet from that address.
 If a client receives packets from an unknown server address, the client MAY discard these packets.